douglashill/douglashill.github.io/Content/javascript-in-swift.md

 <pre><code class="hljs"><span class="hljs-keyword">import</span> JavaScriptCore</code></pre>

 JavaScriptCore provides an environment for executing JavaScript.
-There is no webpage, UI or document objet model (DOM).
+There is no webpage, UI or document object model (DOM).

 The JavaScript environment is separate from the environment our Swift code runs in, so we need to explicitly move data between the Swift and JavaScript environments.
 In fact, you can have as many JavaScript environments are you like by creating instances of the [`JSContext`](https://developer.apple.com/documentation/javascriptcore/jscontext) class from our Swift code.